FJRubio67/HazReg/README.md

 - Accelerated Hazards (AH) model.

+These models are fitted using the R commands `nlminb` and `optim`.
+Thus, the user needs to specify the initial points and to check the convergence of the optimisation step, as usual.

 The current version of the `HazReg` R package implements the following parametric baseline hazards for the models discussed in the previous section.

 - [Power Generalised Weibull](http://rpubs.com/FJRubio/PGW) (PGW) distribution.